 Bone & Joint Supplements | For Your Body's Superstructure

-Without strong bones and joints, not only will your body’s “superstructure” be weak, you are also likely to suffer pain and discomfort.
-As we age, bone loss usually develops into osteoporosis, and brittle bones which in turn raises the risk of fractures which in turn can often lead to premature death.
-Arthritis also can develop in the joints which can be a source of debilitating pain.
+Without strong bones and joints, not only will your body’s “superstructure” be weak, you may also suffer pain and discomfort.
+As we age, bone loss can develop into osteoporosis and brittle bones, leading to painful fractures and in some cases premature death.
+Arthritis may develop in the joints, causing debilitating pain.

-Many people are under the impression that the cause of poor bone health is lack of calcium intake.
-Whereas that can be a factor it is only one of them.
-We all need a certain amount of calcium intake in an effective bio-available form…but, more often than not bone density loss is triggered when the blood becomes slightly acidic.
-In other words has a pH imbalance.
+It’s a common misconception that the cause of poor bone health is a lack of dietary calcium.
+In reality, this is just one factor in poor bone health.
+We all need a certain amount of calcium intake in an effective bio-available form…but, more often than not bone density loss is triggered when the blood becomes slightly acidic (I.e. the blood has a pH imbalance.)

-Because the human body cannot survive if the blood becomes acidic, the body’s systems will do as it normally does.
-Take action to ensure the immediate survival of the body even though it will lead to future problems at a later stage if not rectified…in this case by drawing calcium out of the bones to neutralize the acid in the blood.
+The human body cannot survive if the blood becomes acidic, so the body’s systems will do as it normally does: Take action to ensure the immediate survival of the body even though it will lead to future problems at a later stage if not rectified…in this case by drawing calcium out of the bones to neutralize the acid in the blood.

-Apart from diet, exercise and sunshine you can supplement to help support a positive pH level in your blood.
-And, you can take a quality calcium supplement, but don’t overdo it.
+In addition to diet, exercise and sunshine you can take supplements to help support a positive blood pH level.
+You can also take a quality calcium supplement, but don’t overdo it.

-If you are already experiencing discomfort in the joints there are also some good nutrient that will support them and may even help with pain reduction.
+If you are already experiencing joint discomfort, there are some good joint supplements that will help support them and even help manage pain.